My Easy Fridge Pickles Recipe

 • Quick turnaround: They start tasting great after just an hour, and even better the next day.

-• Keeps well: Stored properly, they’ll stay crisp and flavorful for up to two weeks.
+• Keeps well: Stored properly, they’ll stay crisp and flavourful for up to two weeks.

 They’re also a fun little kitchen project.
 They give you a big reward.
 This is perfect for meal prep.
 It’s great for adding a pop of something special to your everyday meals.